 February 17, 2014 ~ Ian Fleming Smith, commonly known as reggae, dancehall singer Wayne Smith, passed away in Kingston, Jamaica ~ Best known for his 1985 hit single Under Mi Sleng Teng, generally regarded as the beginning of ragga.
 Its rhythm is based on a riff from Eddie Cochran's Somethin' Else, its lyrics inspired by Barrington Levy's Under Mi Sensi.
 Smith is also know for songs such as Come Along and Ain't No Meaning In Saying Goodbye. ~ Smith was born in 1965

 February 17, 2012 ~ Bassist Michael Davis passed away in Chico, California, USA ~ Best known as member of MC5, joining the band in 1964 as replacement for original bassist Pat Burrows.
 Appears on the band's original three albums, including their acclaimed and hugely influential Kick Out The Jams debut album.
-Member of Destroy All Monsters, for whom he wrote underground punk classics Meet The Creeper, Rocking The Cradle, Fast City.
-Also worked with Blood Orange, the Luminarios, and served as producer for Mother's Anger and Dollhouse ~ Davis was born in 1943
+Member of Destroy All Monsters, for whom he wrote underground punk classics Meet The Creeper, Rocking The Cradle, and Fast City.
+Davis also worked with Blood Orange, and the Luminarios, and served as producer for Mother's Anger and Dollhouse ~ Davis was born in 1943

 February 17, 2010 ~ Folk, blues, roots singer, guitarist, songwriter Ruby Hunter, full name Ruby Charlotte Margaret Hunter, passed away ~ Musical and life partner of Archie Roach, with whom she had two sons and three foster children.
 As a solo artist became the first Aboriginal female artist to release a full-length album, namely Thought Within.
 Also noted for writing and performing the autobiographical Ruby's Story with Roach, Paul Grabowsky and the Australian Art Orchestra, which premiered in 2004 at the Sydney Opera House to critical acclaim ~ Hunter was born in 1955